johnwargo/word-clock-neomatrix-wifi-desktop/docs/assembly.md

 - [ ] Cut three lengths of stranded wire (22ga or so) to a length of 4 inches.
 You can use the same color for all, but I wouldn't (because this will just get confusing later on if you do).
 Instead, use three separate colors: red and black (for my 5V connection [red] and ground [black] wire) plus one other color.

-- [ ] Look at the back of the NeoPixel Matrix board and locate the three connectors to the right of the board name highlighted in orange in the following figure.
-In the following three steps, you must use the highlighted connectors (the board has two sets of them and you'll want to use the right one).
+- [ ] Look at the back of the NeoPixel Matrix board and locate the three connectors (highlighted in orange) to the right of the board name in the following figure.
+In the following three steps, you must use the highlighted connectors (the board has two sets of connectors, and if you use the wrong ones things just won't work correctly).

+The enclosure has an opening to accommodate wires connected to the highlighted connectors, and if you use the wrong ones, the matrix will be unside-down and the clock will never display the correct time.
+Get it right the first time, please. :-)

 ![Adafruit NeoPixel NeoMatrix 8x8 Connections](images/neopixel-pins.png)